 While the majority of BWH Pathology residents take positions in academia following the completion of training, the remainder pursue a wide variety of additional employment, including private practice, biotechnology and consulting.
 Graduates find positions in many geographic locations, both within the U.S. and internationally.
-For more information, please see the website section listing current and recent program graduates and their current positions.
+For more information, please see Current and Past Residents.

-The majority of the BWH Pathology Residents will take positions in academia following the completion of their training.
-As such, virtually all of those individuals will include a component of clinical-translational research in their day-to-day activities.
-Approximately 20-25% of Residents will elect to pursue advanced postdoctoral Fellowships in basic bench-top research that can lead to K- and R-funded research, and the BWH Pathology Department has an extremely strong track record for these individuals in securing funding and academic appointments.
+Approximately 20-25% of residents will elect to pursue advanced postdoctoral fellowships in basic bench-top research that can lead to K- and R-funded research, supported by the Department’s NIH Institutional Training Grant.
+The Department has an extremely strong track record for these individuals in securing funding and academic appointments.

+Residents meet with program leadership twice a year for resident evaluation and career development meetings, at which time – particularly in later years – employment opportunities are discussed.
+In addition, residents are each assigned formal faculty mentors and also frequently engage in informal discussions with surgical and clinical pathology leadership regarding job opportunities.
 Alumni from the Brigham and Women's Pathology training program can be found in senior positions at pathology departments throughout the country.
 The strong reputation of our training program and our network of accomplished alumni represent one of the best and most unique resources for locating a job after the completion of training.
-In addition, trainees frequently have the opportunity to meet with faculty from other institutions who travel to BWH to speak, often at pathology grand rounds, providing another mechanism to make professional contacts.
-Finally, many residents attend and present at academic pathology conferences such as the USCAP annual meeting, providing yet another opportunity for professional networking and to gain exposure as talented pathologists in training.
+In addition, trainees frequently have the opportunity to meet with faculty from other institutions who travel to BWH providing another mechanism to make professional contacts.
+Many residents attend and present at academic pathology conferences such as the USCAP annual meeting, facilitating professional networking and gaining exposure as talented pathologists in training.

 Weekly lectures and teaching sessions specifically targeted at residents are held throughout the year with a curriculum designed to provide a comprehensive exposure to major boards topic areas.
 In addition, more focused small group review sessions, often with willing faculty members, are informally organized in the months prior to spring boards.
 The department hosts an extensive collection of pathology reference texts, many of which are suitable for boards review, and each anatomic pathology subspecialty service maintains a teaching slide set that can be used for review.
-Finally, residents preparing to take the boards often band together to form study and review groups.
+The program also provides access to online resources including ExpertPath and PATHPrimer.

-BWH is the primary pathology service for Dana Farber Cancer Center.
-Clinical cases and pathology rotations are integrated with Boston Children's Hospital.
-For research, the goal is to match residents with mentors and projects that advance their career goals.
+BWH is the primary pathology service for the Dana-Farber Cancer Institute.
+Clinical cases and pathology rotations are integrated with Boston Children's Hospital and the Office of the Chief Medical Examiner in Boston.
+For research, our goal is to match residents with mentors and projects that advance their career goals.
 This may include research at any Boston area institution.

 Residents can undertake research in any laboratory within the greater Boston area, including in any of the Harvard- or non-Harvard-affiliated teaching hospitals.
 Likewise, they can set up elective rotations at other hospitals in the area.
-BWH Pathology participates annually in a Partners-wide research retreat involving Faculty and trainees from both MGH and BWH.
-In addition, BWH is a major contributor to an annual Harvard-wide Pathology Research celebration involving talks and poster presentations, with an evening wine and cheese reception.
+BWH Pathology participates annually in a Partners-wide research retreat involving faculty and trainees from both MGH and BWH.
+In addition, BWH is a major contributor to an annual Harvard-wide Pathology Research celebration involving talks and poster presentations, with an evening social reception.